Teaching about Race and Racism

 Our effective teaching about structural and institutional racism won’t end it, but greater societal understanding of how it has manifested in all our fields is a precondition for change.
 As Madva puts it (p.
 260), “Everyone can contribute, and contribute we must if meaningful, lasting change is going to come.”

 Do you want to think more about teaching about race and racism?
-Considering joining a CATL discussion on Kernahan’s book, check out the resources below, and/or join one of the many ongoing conversations across campus.
+Considering starting with Kernahan’s book, check out the resources below, and/or join one of the many ongoing conversations across campus.

 Maurianne Adams, “Pedagogical Foundations for Social Justice Education,” chapter 2 in Adams et al., Teaching for Diversity and Social Justice, 3rd edition (Routledge, 2016).